-Rinse, Blush, Or Floss! - Tricks to Dislodge Food In Your Teeth
+Rinse, Brush, or Floss! - Tricks to Dislodge Food in Your Teeth

 Let’s be honest, we all have been in a situation where we realize we have a huge something stuck in our teeth and stealthily – or perhaps not so stealthily – try to dislodge it with a substitute for floss or interdental cleaner.